Roles of games

 While I am an objectivist about game design, there are certain categories such that games in different ones can't be compared on quality.
-Here I present a comprehensive taxonomy of these "roles" - the traits that are pivotal but can't be said to be better one way or the other.
-There are three such dichotomies: competitive or casual, replayable or scarce, and turn-based or real-time.
+Here I present these "roles" - traits that place games in such fundamentally different, but equally valid categories.
+There are three such axes: competitive or casual, replayable or scarce, and turn-based or real-time.

 Relevant: prime emotions

-Replayable games are played in "matches" or "rounds" that don't build on each other and that you can sit down and play one of whenever you want.
-They have the obvious draw that, assuming they're designed well, they never get old.
+Replayable games are played in "matches" or "rounds" that don't build on each other and that you can sit down and play one of whenever.
+They have the obvious draw that, if designed well, they never get old.
 You can play these games for a lifetime without ever feeling like you've "finished" them.

-One downside of this type of game is that since you never "finish" a replayable game, you can only experience so many of them.
+A sad thing about this type of game is that since you never "finish" it, you can only experience so many of them.
 Back in my gaming days being into just Prismata and Go at the same time took up almost all of my gaming time.
 I don't think I could have gotten into a third replayable game without dropping one of them.
 And they don't leave a mark on your soul like story games do, so if you do drop one you don't really take anything away from it.
 All the enjoyment of playing it is in the past.

 This type of game seeks to act as both a work of fiction and a game at once, taking advantage of the special properties of interactive media to enhance the story.

-If the story is good, these can leave a mark on the player's soul that leaves them thinking about it for years after they've finished it, or even for the rest of their life.
+If the story is good, these can leave a mark on the player's soul that leaves them thinking about it for years after they've finished it.
 I'm not sure if it's just due to associating the story with another fun experience, but the stories of properly done story games seem to be far and away more powerful than books or movies *can*.

 Although story games are usually single-player, they really don't have to be.
 The 2003 LOTR Return of the King game shows an example of optional multiplayer in a story game (I didn't use Halo as an example because mutliplayer Halo has some design issues).
 Albeit balancing such a game for both single and multiplayer is a profound challenge, it can be done and it's almost certainly worth it for the enormous benefit of being able to play it with friends.